alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 Consider the red rectangle above.
 The corners of the rectangle are 59-95 or 95-59.
 Both are valid solutions, no matter what gets placed in the rest of the grid, as switching between the two does not change the set of digits in any of the affected rows, columns, or 3x3 boxes.
 Since Sudoku puzzles are constructed to have a unique solution, if we ever see the deadly pattern, we know we've made a mistake and should backtrack.
-You usually do not need to assume uniqueness to solve a logic puzzle, but assuming uniqueness acts as a guardrail to correct you.
+You usually do not need to assume uniqueness to solve a logic puzzle, but assuming uniqueness can give you a guardrail.

 The same is true in puzzlehunting.
 Answers are often alphabetical as a confirmation step, and I will usually check alpha order *very* early (when ~20% of the clues have been solved), since knowing this early can speed up